Major Hurricane Ian forecast to hit Florida as DeSantis declares state of emergency

 There are no coastal watches or warnings at this time.

-Tropical Depression Nine will likely drop heavy rainfall, flash flooding, and possible mudslides in Aruba, Bonaire and Curacao, with heavy rains in Jamaica and the Cayman Islands coming in the next few days.
+Tropical Depression Nine will likely drop heavy rainfall, flash flooding, and possible mudslides in Aruba, Bonaire and Curacao, with heavy rains in Jamaican and the Cayman Islands coming in the next few days.

-Elsewhere in the tropics, Hurricane Fiona has passed Bermuda and is now headed toward Canada, Tropical Storm Gaston has started to turn and is headed toward the Azores islands in the Atlantic and Tropical Depression Ten formed off the coast of Africa.
+Elsewhere in the tropics, Hurricane Fiona has passed Bermuda and is now headed toward Canada, Tropical Storm Gaston has started to turn and is headed toward the Azores islands in the Atlantic and TS Hermine formed off the coast of Africa.
+Finally, the NHC is monitoring a disturbance several hundred miles west-southwest of the Cabo Verde Islands.

-As of 5 p.m., its center was located about 370 miles south-southeast of Halifax, Nova Scotia, moving north-northeast at 40 mph and projected to make landfall tonight.
-A large and powerful post-tropical cyclone with hurricane-force winds, Fiona is then expected to move across Nova Scotia and into the Gulf of St. Lawrence on Saturday, and then across Labrador and over the Labrador Sea on Sunday.

-The system’s wind field is expanding as it migrates moves out of the tropics with hurricane-force winds extending out 115 miles and tropical-storm-force winds extending out 345 miles.

 TD10 formed from an area of low pressure with shower and thunderstorm activity located between the west coast of Africa and the Cabo Verde Islands hours after TD9, and beat TD9 to the name Hermine when it became Tropical Storm Hermine before 5 p.m.